 A: View a full list of covered medications here.
 Pillcheck covers more than 100 commonly prescribed medications in several treatment areas, including cardiac and gastrointestinal conditions, mental health, pain management and oncology.
 Genetic testing for medications treating these conditions is recommended by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA), Health Canada, Clinical Pharmacogenetics Implementation Consortium (CPIC), and Dutch Pharmacogenetics Working Group (DPWG).

 A: Pillcheck provides proactive insights for your future medication needs even if your current prescriptions are not included.
 With Pillcheck, healthcare practitioners can better select medications matching your pharmacogenetic profile.

 A: The test is easy and painless.
 The kit consists of a swab, which looks like an oversized Q-tip, that you rub against the inner surfaces of both cheeks to collect a sample of cheek cells.
 DNA taken from cheek cells is just as viable as DNA from a blood sample.
 You only need to ensure that you do not eat, drink or smoke for at least one hour before collecting the sample.
-When your report is ready, you will receive a link to our secure website portal, where you can download it.
-You can share it with healthcare practitioners of your choice.
+When your report and letter are ready, you will be notified by email that you can download them from your Pillcheck account.
+You can share them with healthcare practitioners of your choice.

 A: Pillcheck analyzes specific genes involved in drug metabolism—only a very small part of your DNA.
 Your informed consent is required for all tests that involve DNA collection in order to ensure that you understand the procedure and its limitations.